-The applicant has proposed to install a Tier 2 certified natural gas/diesel-fired IC engine that is fired on very low-sulfur diesel fuel and PUC quality natural gas.
+The applicant has proposed to install a Tier 2 certified diesel-fired IC engine that is fired on very low-sulfur diesel fuel.

-The proposed engine meets the latest Tier Certification requirements for emergency standby engines at the time of installation; therefore, the engine met the latest ARB/EPA emissions standards for diesel particulate matter, hydrocarbons, nitrogen oxides, and carbon monoxide (see Appendix C for a copy of the emissions data sheet) when it was installed.
+The proposed engine meets the latest Tier Certification requirements for emergency standby engines; therefore, the engine meets the latest ARB/EPA emissions standards for diesel particulate matter, hydrocarbons, nitrogen oxides, and carbon monoxide (see Appendix C for a copy of the manufacturer's emissions data sheet).

-The use of CARB certified diesel fuel (0.0015% by weight sulfur maximum) reduces $SO_X$ emissions by over 99% from standard diesel fuel.
+The use of CARB certified diesel fuel (0.0015% by weight sulfur maximum) reduces SO_x emissions by over 99% from standard diesel fuel.